Simulation of Reflected Brownian motion on two dimensional wedges: Folding number in a wedge and complexity

 Define the stopping times $(s_i)_i$ by $s_0 = 0$ and

-Then, the random variables $s_i$ are i.i.d. and each following the law of the time for one-dimensional Brownian motion starting at $0$ to reach the double barrier $\pm \pi/(2m)$.
+Then, the random variables $s_i$ are i.i.d. and have the law of the time for one-dimensional Brownian motion starting at $0$ to reach the double barrier $\pm \pi/(2m)$.
 Then using \eqref{eq:definition_N:2} we have that for all $K \in \mathbb{N}$,

 So the estimation of $ N $ can be simplified as